byte-rose/semantic-kernel/README.md

 =======
 # Semantic Kernel Code Execution with Judge0

-This project demonstrates safe code execution using Microsoft's Semantic Kernel and the Judge0 API.
+This project demonstrates safe code execution using Microsoft's Semantic Kernel (with Azure OpenAI) and the Judge0 API.
 It shows how to:
-1. Use Semantic Kernel to generate code
+1. Use Semantic Kernel with Azure OpenAI to generate code
 2. Safely validate and execute code using Judge0 API
 3. Handle execution results and potential security concerns